 Solar energy

-In the upper 10-25 m below the surface, the effective ground temperature highly depends on the surface climatic conditions such as the air temperature, the amount of solar radiation absorbed by the soil and the longwave radiations emitted from the ground, the wind velocity or the evapo-transpiration processes (Hein et al., 2016).
-All those factors tend to determine the amount of heat transmitted between the surface and sub-surface and warm/cool the ground down to a depth that mainly depends on the ground conductivity.
+In the upper 10-25 m below the surface, the effective ground temperature highly depends on the surface climatic conditions such as the air temperature, the amount of solar radiation absorbed by the soil and the longwave radiation emitted from the ground, the wind velocity or the evapo-transpiration processes (Hein et al., 2016).
+All of these factors tend to determine the amount of heat transmitted between the surface and sub-surface and warm/cool the ground down to a depth that mainly depends on the ground conductivity.
 Due to the delayed response of the sub-surface to a heat pulse at the surface, the ground will tend to be warmer than the air in winter and colder than the air in summer, impacting the direction of the heat fluxes down to the depth of influence of these seasonal fluctuations.

 The damping depth (i.e. depth of influence of yearly surface temperature variations can be calculated as followed (Ozgener et al., 2013):